-It has been CNH Industrial Capital Canada's experience that substantial portions of retail note and finance lease contracts are repaid before their contractual maturity dates.
+It has been CNH Industrial Capital Canada's experience that substantial portions of retail note contracts are repaid before their contractual maturity dates.
 As a result, the above table should not be regarded as a forecast of future cash collections.

 Concentrations of credit risk exist if a number of counterparties are engaged in similar activities and have similar economic characteristics that may cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions.
-As at December 31, 2014 and 2013, all of the Trust's ownership interest in receivables represents exposure to the agricultural and construction industries.
+As at December 31, 2015 and 2014, all of the Trust's ownership interest in receivables represents exposure to the agricultural and construction industries.

-During the years ended December 31, 2014 and 2013, credit losses of \$398,099 and \$194,147, respectively, were incurred.
+During the years ended December 31, 2015 and 2014, credit losses of \$1,009,201 and \$398,099, respectively, were incurred.
 These credit losses were absorbed by CNH Industrial Capital Canada through the Due to Seller.
 Receivables are considered past due if the required principal and interest payments have not been received as of the date such payments were due.
 Delinquency is reported on receivables greater than 30 days past due.
-The principal balance of accounts greater than 30 days delinquent was \$636,193 and \$360,000, which represented 0.07% and 0.03% of the Trust's portfolio as at December 31, 2014 and 2013, respectively.
+The principal balance of accounts greater than 30 days delinquent was \$431,375 and \$636,193, which represented 0.04% and 0.07% of the Trust's portfolio as at December 31, 2015 and 2014, respectively.